Nucleophilic Substitution Reactions

 Alkyl halides react with alcoholic KCN (potassium cyanide) to form alkyl cyanides (alkanenitriles).

-The reaction of alkyl halides with potassium cyanide is very useful when we want to increase the length of the carbon
+The reaction of alkyl halides with potassium cyanide is very useful when we want to increase the length of the carbon chain.
+For example, CH3CH2I contains two carbon atoms while CH3CH2CN contains three carbon atoms.

 Reaction of Haloalkanes with AgCN